gridsome/gridsome.org/docs/data-store-api.md

 # Data Store API

 The Data Store API lets you insert your own data into the Gridsome store.
 You will then be able to access it through GraphQL in your components.
+Use this is you want to build a custom data source connection or a plugin.

 ```js
 function MySourcePlugin (api) {